nuodb/nuodb-client/README.rst

 +------------------+---------------------+

 The use of the client drivers require a running NuoDB database.
-If you don't have NuoDB_ available yet, you can use the `NuoDB Community Edition`_.
+If you don't have a NuoDB_ database running in your environment yet, you can use the `NuoDB Community Edition`_ page to guide you through the steps to deploy a NuoDB database.

 Installation
 ------------